-- 34. Sample collection will be performed by trained personnel who are wearing appropriate PPE including knee-high rubber boots, disposable overalls (including hood), two pairs of disposable gloves, P2 mask and a full-face shield. - 35.
-Blood and nasal swab samples will be collected at the time points depicted in Table 1. - 36.
-On day 42 all animals will be euthanised and tissues will be collected.
+35. Sample collection would be performed by trained personnel who are wearing appropriate PPE including knee-high rubber boots, disposable overalls (including hood), two pairs of disposable gloves, P2 mask and a full-face shield.

+36. Blood and nasal swab samples would be collected at the time points depicted in Table 1.

+37. On day 42 all animals would be euthanised and tissues would be collected.
 These tissues would include nasal, oropharyngeal, muscle from the immunisation site, muscle distant from the immunisation site, liver and kidney.
-Samples will be transported to PC2 laboratories at the UQ campus and analysed under a NLRD.
+Samples would be transported to PC2 laboratories at the UQ campus and analysed under a NLRD.